TheAenema/Godot-Six-Way-Volumetric-Shader/ReadMe.md

 ## 🧠 How It Works

-Unlike traditional single-source lighting, this shader breaks down the environment lighting into **six principal directions**, combining their influence dynamically in the fragment shader:
+Unlike traditional single-source lighting, this shader breaks down the environment lighting into **six principal directions**, combining their influence dynamically in the shader:

 - +X / -X
 - +Y / -Y